cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

    docker exec -it clab-sonic-host00 ping 2001:db8:1002::2
    ```

-5. Optional: while the ping is running perform Wireshark capture(s) to see the encapsulated packets and shift-and-forward in action.
+5. Optional: while the ping is running perform Edgeshark capture(s) to see the encapsulated packets and shift-and-forward in action.
 Recommended interfaces for Wireshark capture:

  - clab-sonic-host00 eth1
  - clab-sonic-spine01 eth1